Naoray/laravel-github-monolog/README.md

 A Laravel package that automatically creates GitHub issues from your application logs.
 Perfect for smaller projects where full-featured logging services like Sentry or Bugsnag might be overkill, but you still want to track bugs effectively.

+## Features

+- 😊 Automatically creates GitHub issues from log entries
+- 🔍 Groups similar errors into the same issue
+- 💬 Adds comments to existing issues when the same error occurs again
+- 🏷️ Customizable labels for better organization

 ## Showcase

 When an error occurs in your application, a new GitHub issue is automatically created with detailed error information and stack trace: